jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/plasticity.md

 ### Strain Rate
-Increasing [[strain-rate]] work-hardens faster: **void nucleation controls**!!
+Increasing #strain-rate work-hardens faster: **void nucleation controls**!!
 This parameter is part of stress-strain-rate relationship: $\sigma = K\dot{\epsilon}^{m}$.
 $m$ can be found from a jump test between two strain-rates using the [[Ludwik-Hollomann]] equation: $m = \frac{ln(\frac{\sigma_{2}}{\sigma_{1}})}{ln(\frac{\dot{\epsilon_{2}}}{\dot{\epsilon_{1}}})}$.

 **Strain-rate In Practice**
 Strain-rate can vary from $10^{-6}s^{-1}$ to $10^{6}s^{-1}$.
 Tensile tests usually within $10^{-4}s^{-1}$ to $10^{-1}s^{-1}$.
-High [[strain-rate]] (Hoppy bar) and creep or stress relaxation tests invaluable to determine material behavior under extreme conditions.
+High #strain-rate (Hoppy bar) and creep or stress relaxation tests invaluable to determine material behavior under extreme conditions.
 Creep and stress relaxation tests incorporate higher temperatures, which is important to material performance.

 Strain-rate affects material behavior.
-Increasing [[strain-rate]] often increases yield stress and the [[work-hardening]] rate.
+Increasing #strain-rate often increases yield stress and the #work-hardening rate.
 Typically, $0.02<m<0.2$ for $0-0.9T_{H}$.

 **Super-plastic Behavior**
-Effective [[strain-rate]] in #necking area increases.
+Effective #strain-rate in #necking area increases.
-Positive [[strain-rate]] sensitivity implies an increased stress and the yield point will shift to the weaker section.
+Positive #strain-rate sensitivity implies an increased stress and the yield point will shift to the weaker section.
-Same concept that assists in distributing strain across tensile specimen length in [[work-hardening]].
+Same concept that assists in distributing strain across tensile specimen length in #work-hardening.

 ### Summary
 Stress-strain curve contains much information, but not all can be known from only the engineering curve.
 Necking changes specimen geometry, which affects test results.
 Stress states may control onset and progression of #necking, which may allow for much higher strains before failure.
-[[strain-rate]] affects material response and is dependent on processing and performance applications.
+#strain-rate affects material response and is dependent on processing and performance applications.